rodmhgl/akv_aks_csi_demo/README.md

 # TF_AKS_AKV
-Just playing around with AKS and the AKV CSI driver along with logging into VMs via bastion using native AAD SSO
+Just playing around with AKS and the AKV CSI driver along with logging into VMs via bastion using native AAD SSO.

+If you aren't deploying from Linux or WSL, comment out the contents of create_env_var_script.tf.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements